Mobinakadaei/UITestCases/README.md

-## Test Automation with Robot Framework & Playwright
+## UI Test Automation with Robot Framework & Playwright

 Before running the tests, ensure that you have the following installed: